TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/Crdate.rst

 crdate
 ======

-:aspect:`Datatype`
+.. confval:: crdate

-    string (field name)
+   :type: string (field name)

-:aspect:`Scope`
-    Proc.
+   :Scope: Proc.

-:aspect:`Description`
    Field name, which is automatically set to the current timestamp when the record is created.
 Is never modified again.
    Typically the name "crdate" is used for that field.
 See :ref:`tstamp <ctrl-reference-tstamp>` example.